siddharthpandey-7/Pneumonia_Detection/README.md

 ## ⚠️ Medical Disclaimer

 **IMPORTANT**: This application is for educational and research purposes only.
 It is NOT intended to replace professional medical diagnosis or clinical decision-making.

 - **Not FDA Approved**: This is a research prototype, not a medical device
 - **No Medical Advice**: Do not use for actual patient diagnosis
 - **Consult Professionals**: Always seek advice from qualified healthcare providers
-- **Accuracy Limitations**: AI predictions may contain errors
+- **Accuracy Limitations**: AI predictions may contain errors (8.33% error rate on test set)
 - **Research Purpose**: Intended for learning and academic exploration
+- **No Liability**: Developers assume no responsibility for medical decisions

 **Clinical Use Warning**: This system has not undergone clinical validation and should never be used as the sole basis for medical decisions.
+The 95% recall rate means 5% of pneumonia cases may be missed.

 ## 🙏 Acknowledgments

 - **Dataset**: [Kaggle Chest X-Ray Images Database](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)
 - **Medical Institution**: Guangzhou Women and Children's Medical Center
-- **Architecture**: VGG19 by Visual Geometry Group, Oxford University
+- **Architecture**: VGG19 by Visual Geometry Group, Oxford University (2014)
 - **Frameworks**: TensorFlow/Keras development teams
 - **Web Framework**: Flask and Pallets Projects
-- **Community**: Kaggle community for dataset curation
+- **Community**: Kaggle community for dataset curation and notebooks
+- **Hardware**: Kaggle for providing free GPU access (Tesla P100)

 ## 📞 Support